Luigi Beltrame Quattrocchi and Maria Corsini

-Luigi Beltrame Quattrocchi (12 January 1880 – 9 November 1951) and Maria Corsini-Beltrame Quattrocchi (24 June 1884 – 26 August 1965) were two married Italian Catholic laypeople who became the first couple to be beatified together in 2001.
+Luigi Beltrame Quattrocchi (12 January 1880 – 9 November 1951) and Maria Corsini (24 June 1884 – 26 August 1965) were two married Italian Catholic laypeople who became the first couple to be beatified together, in 2001.
 According to Pope John Paul II, they lived "an ordinary life in an extraordinary way".
-They are commemorated on 25 November—their wedding anniversary.
+Their feast is on 25 November, the anniversary of their wedding day.

 Luigi Beltrame Quattrocchi

 Luigi was born in Catania in 1880 to Carlo and Francesca Beltrame Vita.
 The second surname was added when Luigi was raised and then adopted by his childless aunt and uncle, Stefania and Luigi Quattrocchi, but maintained a close relationship with his birth parents.
 He attended school at Ancona and then moved to Rome, where he lived in the area of Esquiline.
 He studied jurisprudence at Sapienza University of Rome and graduated in 1902 with a degree in law.

 After his graduation, Quattrocchi took a legal position with the Intendacy of Finances and later went on to hold a number of posts on the boards of a variety of banks, including the Bank of Italy.